-The U.S.' response to the Russian invasion of Ukraine has further increased tensions between Washington, D.C. and Moscow, leading to an increased risk of cyberattacks.
+The United States' response to the Russian invasion of Ukraine have further increased tensions between Washington D.C. and Moscow, leading to an increased risk of cyberattacks.

-One of the U.S.' weaknesses in the cyber domain is the decentralized structure of many critical infrastructure sectors.
-With some exceptions, infrastructure is controlled by private corporations as opposed to government organizations, blurring the line between civilian and military targets.
+One of the United States' weaknesses in the cyber domain is the decentralized many of our critical infrastructure sectors.
+With some exceptions, are controlled by the companies by private corporations as opposed to the government, blurring the line between civilian and military targets.

 A key aspect of military policy is responding to attacks.
-In more conventional warfare, if one country bombs a military base, the other is likely to respond similarly.
+In more conventional warfare, if one country bombs a military base, the other is likely to respond very similarly.
 However, attribution of cyberattacks is often difficult, which can lead to improper escalation.
 The Russo-Ukrainian war has many players, including both state and non-state actors, making it difficult to map out a course for any retaliatory attacks.

 One industry facing particularly elevated risk is the energy sector.
 The Russian government has a history of attacking these industries.
-From 2011 to 2018, the Russian Federal Security Service (FSB) conducted a campaign to remotely gain access to U.S. and international energy sector networks and deploy control system focused malware.
+From 2011 to 2018, the FSB conducted a campaign to remotely gain access to US and International energy sector networks and deploy control system focused malware.
 In 2017, a Russian Federation Central Scientific Research Institute of Chemistry and Mechanics employee was caught leveraging malware to manipulate an oil refinery's controllers.
 In this case, the company was able to patch and mitigate risk.
 However, the risk of similar actions remains high.
-Additionally, as countries move to reduce reliance on Russian oil, the Russian government may feel compelled to counter with cyber attacks on corresponding sectors.
+Additionally, as countries move to reduce reliance on Russian oil, the Russian government has motive to counter with economic or cyber attacks to the energy sector.

-In the past two years, Russian state-sponsored cyber actors have also targeted U.S. defense and intelligence community contractors.
+In the past two years, Russian state-sponsored cyber actors have also targeted US defense and intelligence community contractors.
 These attacks have included credential harvesting and brute force password techniques.
 The war in Ukraine has only increased motive, leading to a high cybersecurity risk for defense contractors.

 Russian backed hackers would likely try to take down or disrupt critical infrastructure in a significant way through various forms of cyberattack.
-This may include attacks to fuel sources and potential explosive material, including:
+It also may include attacks to fuel sources and potential explosive material, including:

 - Lithium batteries

 - Fuel for boilers

 - Machinery energy

 - Hazardous materials

-- Kinetic vehicles
+- Kinetic vehicle

 - Remotely powered vehicles

 - Pipeline energy sources

 In addition to government personnel, Russian aligned cybercrime groups have also been involved.
-Groups like Killnet, which executed a distributed denial-of-service (DDoS) attack against a U.S. airport for supporting Ukraine, have been attacking Ukrainian sites with malware and DDoS attacks.
-These groups are still financially motivated and will most likely only attack U.S. sites for financial gain but may use ransomware for both financial and strategic gain.
+Groups like Killnet, which executed a DDos against a US Airport for supporting Ukraine, have been attacking Ukrainian sites with malware and DDoS attacks.
+These groups are still financially motivated and will most likely only attack US sites for financial gain but may use ransomware for both financial and strategic gain.